-Researchers and practitioners are working together to build the evidence base around childhood adversity and trauma, and to harness the best research, innovation, care and education to make a difference to people's health and wellbeing.
+Through the Adversity and Trauma Health Integration Team researchers and practitioners are working together to build the evidence base around adversity and trauma, and to harness the best research, innovation, care and education to make a difference to people's health and wellbeing.

 We are working together with the University of Bristol and the University of the West of England, and are developing a programme of work with our local National Institute for Health Research (NIHR) Applied Research Collaborative (ARC West).
 ARC West is prioritising work in this area within their Healthier Childhoods Research Theme.

 Details of Healthier Childhoods research projects will be available here.

 The Adversity and Trauma Health Integration Team and ARC West are committed to involving children and young people, family members and other members of the public in our research to support evidence-based improvements.
 You can read more about this work here.